skratsch-solutions/skratsch-solutions.github.io/_posts/2024-05-13-ms-access-databases-make-the-move.md

 **If your MS Access application still works, why would you change anything?**

-Because old technology, even if it's technically _FREE_, isn't really free.
-The costs are just hidden.
-We covered this topic in our article about the [Care and Feeding of Custom Software](/software/custom-software-development-care-feeding).

-In a nutshell:
+## Why Consider Transitioning from MS Access?

+While it’s true that many small-to-medium businesses still rely on Microsoft Access databases because their legacy applications continue to function, there are compelling reasons to explore alternatives:

-- You're missing out on modern efficiency gains
+- **Modern Efficiency**: Sticking with old technology means missing out on the efficiency gains offered by more contemporary solutions.
+Streamlined workflows, automation, and improved collaboration are essential for staying competitive.
+- **Hidden Costs**: Although MS Access might seem technically “free,” the true costs lie beneath the surface.
+Outdated systems can lead to productivity losses, maintenance challenges, and missed opportunities.
-- You may be creating risks, especially in the areas of security, upgradability, and supportability
+- **Risks**: Aging technology poses risks, especially in areas like security, upgradability, and long-term support.
+Vulnerabilities may exist, and compatibility issues can arise as your business evolves.

-## MS Access has many great features

-We've built many applications in Microsoft Access over the years.
-We liked MS Access because:

-- It's inexpensive (the license is FREE) and requires no special hardware to run
+Remember, embracing modern software solutions can unlock new possibilities and enhance your business operations

+## Exploring Microsoft Access: Pros and Cons

+Over the years, we've developed numerous applications using Microsoft Access.
+Here's why we appreciated it:

+1. **Cost-Effective**: MS Access is budget-friendly (the license is free) and doesn't require specialized hardware.
-- It has a graphical interface, which makes it easy to use
+2. **User-Friendly Interface**: Its graphical interface makes it accessible even to non-technical users.
-- It's an easy all-in-one simple solution, including extra features like a built-in form creator and report writer
+3. **All-in-One Solution**: MS Access offers built-in features like form creation and report generation.

-On the downside… despite Microsoft's upgrades to the product, MS Access is unsophisticated and unwieldy compared to other options available today
+However, there are downsides:

-- It's not very scalable.
-It's doesn't work well with more than about 10 concurrent users and can't handle high-volumes of data or complex algorithms
+1. **Scalability Limitations**: MS Access struggles with more than about 10 concurrent users and can't handle large data volumes or complex algorithms.
-- Data security can be problematic.
-Role-based security features have been removed from the application
+2. **Security Challenges**: Role-based security features are lacking, posing risks.
-- It's not web-friendly
+3. **Web Compatibility**: It's not web-friendly.
-- Most software developers don't want to work with MS Access databases
-- It's difficult to connect to other [small business software solutions](./software/evaluating-saas-solutions-small-biz) and SaaS offerings.
-There's no API connectivity
+4. **Developer Preferences**: Most software developers prefer other databases.
+5. **Integration Hurdles**: Connecting to other small business software solutions or SaaS offerings is tricky due to the absence of APIs.

-Microsoft Access has been around for more than 25 years now.
-It's had a great run.
-But in our opinion, it just can't compete with newly developed web-centric solutions.
+While Microsoft Access has had a successful 25-year run, it can't match the capabilities of modern web-centric solutions.

-Before switching to another [custom software application,](/software-services/development) the first step is to see whether a [small business software application](/software/small-business-software-work-efficiently) already exists that would meet your needs.
-When one doesn't exist, we've had several clients move off of MS Access to Django.

-Their typical reaction is **_"Why didn't we switch sooner?!"_**
+Before transitioning to another custom software application, consider existing small business software options.
+When none fit, clients often migrate from MS Access to Django.
+Their common reaction?
+"Why didn't we switch sooner?"

-Other clients have moved off of Microsoft Access because they have too much data or too many users.
-One of the best reasons for working with Skratsch Solutions is that we don't prescribe THE answer.
-We ask the right questions to help you get the best answer for YOUR business.
+At Skratsch Solutions, we don't prescribe a one-size-fits-all answer.
+We ask the right questions to tailor the best solution for YOUR business.